Jonathan Coleman (author): Writing

 In 2011, Coleman coauthored the autobiography of basketball legend Jerry West—West by West: My Charmed, Tormented Life—which was greeted with critical acclaim (Gay Talese called the book "powerful" and "exceptional" and The New Yorker said it was "deeply thoughtful in a way rare among books by former athletes") and became an instant New York Times bestseller.
 The Los Angeles Times named it one of the best nonfiction books of 2011.
+In 2015, he published an e-book, CROSSING THE LINE: How One Incident in a Girls' Soccer Match Rippled Across Small-town America.
+The author Bob Kolker called Coleman "a nonfiction mastermind."

 Voice work

 Coleman currently narrates documentaries and audio books, as well as doing voiceovers for commercials.
 As "The Voice" of the Culinary Institute of America, he won two Telly Awards and a James Beard Award for Best Video Webcast.
-He has recently narrated Ken Auletta's HOLLYWOOD ENDING: Harvey Weinstein and the Culture of Silence, to be released in July 2022.
+He has recently narrated Ken Auletta's HOLLYWOOD ENDING: Harvey Weinstein and the Culture of Silence, which was released in 2022.
+His voice, said AudioFile is one "we are likely to hear for years to come."